Maui Phase I Environmental Site Assessments

 Historically, this region functioned as the operational center for plantation agriculture, with mills, storage facilities, and transportation networks concentrated in the area.
 As a result, many properties in Central Maui have transitioned from agricultural or industrial use into modern commercial applications.

-This layered history makes Central Maui one of the most common areas where Phase I ESAs are required.
+This layered land use history makes Central Maui one of the areas most likely to require detailed environmental due diligence.

 Environmental Considerations Unique to Maui

-Environmental risk on Maui differs from Oʻahu in both scale and type.
-Rather than dense urban redevelopment, Maui’s risk profile is shaped by large land areas with long-term, single-use activity followed by relatively recent transition.
+Environmental risk on Maui differs from Oʻahu in both scale and character.
+Rather than dense urban redevelopment, Maui’s environmental profile is often shaped by large tracts of long-term agricultural use followed by relatively recent redevelopment or land conversion.

 Environmental conditions can vary significantly depending on location.
 West Maui, including Lahaina and Kāʻanapali, reflects early commercial use and resort-driven development.
 South Maui, particularly Wailea and Kīhei, is defined by planned resort communities and residential growth.

 Central Maui, including Kahului and Wailuku, represents the island’s historical agricultural and industrial core.
-Upcountry regions such as Makawao and Kula may appear rural but often have agricultural histories that should be evaluated during due diligence.
+Upcountry regions such as Makawao and Kula may appear low risk but often have agricultural land use histories that warrant environmental review.

 Understanding these regional differences is essential when conducting a Phase I ESA on Maui.